dashjoin/platform/README.md

-echo | $echo(any) | Prints the parameter to the log crawl | $crawl(url) | Crawls the URL and returns all URLs listed there doc2data | $doc2data(url) | Reads the URL (or list of URLs) and returns its content as structured JSON data by parsing CSV, JSON, or XML load | $load(url) | Reads the URL (or list of URLs) and returns its content as text flatten | $flatten(table) | If a table (array of objects) contains a column with nested tables, flatten appends all these tables and appends the outer table's fields to each row index | $index() | Generates a unique row index ID
+echo | $echo(any) | Prints the parameter to the log crawl | $crawl(url) | Crawls the URL and returns all URLs listed there doc2data | $doc2data(url) | Reads the URL (or list of URLs) and returns its content as structured JSON data by parsing CSV, JSON, or XML excel2data | $excel2data(url) | Reads the URL (or list of URLs) and returns its content as structured JSON data by parsing Excel load | $load(url) | Reads the URL (or list of URLs) and returns its content as text flatten | $flatten(table) | If a table (array of objects) contains a column with nested tables, flatten appends all these tables and appends the outer table's fields to each row index | $index() | Generates a unique row index ID